How to stop condensation on air vents

 Incorrect ventilation will cause condensation because the temperature is uncontrolled.
 When temperatures drop too low, droplets can enter a wall or ceiling.
 Condensations can be seen in water drops because of the rustic materials.

 Unless you do not notice condensation, this can cause damage to furniture and wires.
 Dehydrating vapor may increase humidity and reduce a room’s ventilation.
 It may block venting, which could cause air to be trapped and block the circulation.
 It is possible to find dirt accumulation in ventilation filter.
+Some air conditioners use water to cool the air.
+This is called an evaporative cooler, or swamp cooler.

 What is condensation?